-One of our best-selling rings, the quiet beauty of this diamond solitaire is highlighted by a simple 2mm band that allows your lab-created stone to shine.
-Stunning and classic.
+As one of our best-selling rings, the quiet beauty of this diamond solitaire is highlighted by a simple 2mm band that allows your lab created stone to shine.

-The Kate is a classic setting made even more refined with an extra slim 1.6 mm diamond-lined band and a graceful hidden halo frames the center gem making this ring a stunning choice set low to the finger.
+The Kate Ring has a classic setting refined with an extra slim 1.6 mm diamond-lined band.
+A graceful hidden halo frames the center gem making this ring a stunning choice set low to the finger.

 Marseille Solitaire Ring

-The Marseille Solitaire features a six-prong setting and dainty tulip motif gallery, perfectly balancing simplicity and femininity.
+The Marseille Solitaire features a six-prong setting and a dainty tulip motif gallery, perfectly balancing simplicity and femininity.

 More Engagement Rings

 Alicia Solitaire Ring

-The Alicia is a timeless solitaire with graceful cathedral shoulders, compatible with a round lab-created center.
-Part of our Allegro Collection — delicate designs for a love that just can’t wait.
+The Alicia Ring is a timeless solitaire with graceful cathedral shoulders, compatible with a center gem.
+As a part of our Allegro Collection, this ring has delicate designs for a love that can’t wait.
 We love adding a pop of color to this setting with yellow gold!
-And it is also available in platinum and white gold.
+It is also available in platinum and white gold.

 Largo Vintage Ring

 gently intertwined to create a beautiful ring are a row of high polish gold and a row of 16 prong-set lab created diamonds.
-Make it all your own with 14 or 18k gold.
-Available in a bridal set and in an assortment of precious metals, including rose gold.
+Make it all your own with 14k or 18k gold.
+The band is available in a bridal set and in an assortment of precious metals, including rose gold.